how to backup your files to a USB stick.

 I could easily do the same for my Documents folder, or any other folder.

-backing up a single file to a USB stick.
+backing up pictures folder to a USB stick.

 Whenever we're doing anything like this, saving files onto a USB stick, the big question is always, "How do I start".